Germany–Russia relations

-According to a 2014 BBC World Service poll, only 21% of Germans view Russia's influence positively, which is on a par with the United States of America.
-Russians, however, have a much more positive view of Germany than Germans do of Russia, with 57% viewing Germany's influence positively and 12% negatively.
+Germany has been consistently among the countries with the most negative views of Russia.
+In 2014 only 19% of Germans viewed Russia positively while 79% had a negative opinion and 81% disapproved of the Russian Leadership, making Germany one of the 10 countries with the highest disapproval in the world.
+In 2021 73% disapproved, still one of the highest numbers in the world.
+After the 2022 Russian invasion of Ukraine German distrust of Russia reached a record of 90% and as of 2024, 95% disapprove of Russia's President Vladimir Putin.

 Relations turned highly negative in 2014 in response to Russia's seizure of Crimea from Ukraine and support for insurgents in Ukraine.
 Germany was a leader between NATO Quint in imposing round after round of increasingly harsh European Union sanctions against the Russian oil and banking industries and top allies of President Vladimir Putin.
 Russia responded by cutting food imports from the EU.

 The 2022 Russian invasion of Ukraine led to a near complete reversal of German-Russian relations with the new German Chancellor, Olaf Scholz, "ordering" the immediate transfer of thousands of missiles to the Ukrainian military to aid in its fight against the invading Russian forces.
 Germany has also participated in severe economic banking sanctions against Russia since the start of the war.
 However, Germany is very dependent on Russia for natural gas and has been less willing to sanction this sector, aside from halting the Nord Stream 2 gas pipeline and the attack on September 26 temporarily shutting the pipes down.
 The pipeline made up a significant portion of Germany's petroleum imports from Russia.
 In response to sanctions imposed by Germany and the West, Russia gradually plunged flows of gas, which came to a complete halt in September 2022.